RT DE: Licensing issues

-The parent organization TV Novosti tried unsuccessfully to apply for a television license in Luxembourg in June 2021.
+RT DE relied on the European Convention on Transfrontier Television, a Council of Europe media directive that would entitle it to broadcast in Germany, during its application for a television license.
+The German supervisory authorities were not responsible because the program was produced in Moscow and broadcast from there.
+Its parent organization, TV Novosti, attempted to apply for a television license in Luxembourg in June 2021, which was denied in August on the grounds that RT DE had been based in Berlin and was therefore under German jurisdiction.
 Serbia issued a permit in December.
-On December 16, RT DE went on the air via Eutelsat satellite and various transmission channels on the Internet.
-The broadcaster relies on a media directive from the Council of Europe that would entitle it to broadcast in Germany.
-The German supervisory authorities are not responsible because the program is produced in Moscow and broadcast from there.
+On 16 December, RT DE went on the air via satellite operator Eutelsat and various transmission channels on the Internet.

-One day later, on 17 December 2021, the German media regulator Medienanstalt Berlin-Brandenburg (MABB) launched proceedings against RT DE for broadcasting without a license.
-On 22 December 2021, the European satellite operator Eutelsat removed RT DE from its platform on Eutelsat 9B.
+On 17 December 2021, a day after its launch on television, the German media regulator Medienanstalt Berlin-Brandenburg (MABB) launched proceedings against RT DE for broadcasting without a license.
+On 22 December 2021, Eutelsat removed RT DE from its platform on Eutelsat 9B.

 At the beginning of February 2022, RT DE announced its intention to appeal against the decision, though according to Reuters, it formally had only until the end of 2021 to respond.
 MABB and Germany's Commission for Licensing and Supervision (ZAK) said the station needed a license meeting the terms of Germany's State Media Treaty, because RT DE Productions GmbH is based in Berlin-Adlershof and not in Moscow.
-In a statement, ZAK said: "The organization and distribution of the TV program via live stream on the internet, via the mobile and smart TV app 'RT News' and via satellite must be discontinued."
+In a statement, ZAK said that the "organization and distribution of the TV program via live stream on the internet, via the mobile and smart TV app 'RT News' and via satellite must be discontinued."

 In response, the Russian Foreign Ministry withdrew the accreditation of the German broadcaster Deutsche Welle and initiated proceedings to classify Deutsche Welle as a "foreign agent".
 The German government called for the ban to be revoked, and Secretary of State for Culture and Media Claudia Roth (Alliance 90/The Greens) called the ban an "aggressive act".
 Deutsche Welle protested the withdrawal of accreditations and the announced ban on broadcasting.
-DW Director General Peter Limbourg remarked that “The measures taken by the Russian authorities are completely incomprehensible and a complete overreaction.
+DW Director General Peter Limbourg remarked that "The measures taken by the Russian authorities are completely incomprehensible and a complete overreaction.
 We are being played with here in a way that the media only has to experience in autocracies".

-Termination
+Termination in European Union

-Following the beginning of the 2022 Russian invasion of Ukraine, the European Commission banned all activities of RT and Sputnik in the territory of the European Union.
-RT DE's activities were thus terminated.
+On 2 March 2022, following the beginning of the Russian invasion of Ukraine, the European Commission banned all activities of RT and Sputnik in the territory of the European Union.
+RT DE's broadcasts within Germany were thus terminated.